hprewa/aibot-v5/README.md

 For more details, see [MCP_README.md](MCP_README.md).

-## Slack Integration
+## Slack App Home Integration

-The Analytics Bot includes a Slack integration that allows users to interact with the bot directly from Slack:
+The Analytics Bot includes a Slack App Home integration that provides a dedicated bot window experience directly within Slack:

 - **MCP-powered**: Uses the Model Context Protocol for robust, typed context flow
+- **Private Conversations**: Each user has their own private conversation space
+- **Per-User History**: Complete conversation history displayed in the App Home tab
 - **Status Indicators**: Uses Slack reactions to indicate processing status
-- **Threaded Replies**: Responses are posted as threaded replies to keep channels clean
+- **Threaded Replies**: Responses are organized in threads for better context tracking
-- **Real-time Processing**: Messages are processed in real-time with status updates
+- **Native Slack Experience**: No need to leave Slack or learn a new interface

 ### Slack App Configuration

 1. Create a Slack app at https://api.slack.com/apps
 2. Under "OAuth & Permissions", add the following scopes:
    - `chat:write` (for sending messages)
+   - `im:history` (for reading direct messages)
+   - `im:write` (for sending direct messages)
+   - `app_home:update` (for updating the App Home tab)
    - `reactions:write` (for adding/removing reactions)
-   - `reactions:read` (for checking reactions)
-   - `channels:history` (for reading channel messages)
-   - `im:history` (for reading direct messages)
-   - `groups:history` (for reading private channel messages)

 3. Install the app to your workspace